World Triathlon: History

 Spain's Marisol Casado was elected as World Triathlon's second president in November 2008.
 She became an IOC member in February 2010 at the 122nd IOC Session in World Triathlon's hometown of Vancouver.
 She was re-elected for a new four-year term in October 2012.
 The Canadian Loreen Barnett maintains its general secretary 3, with Sarah Springman named 1st vice-president and honorary member of the World Federation, hence in 2012 it was the only worldwide federation of an Olympic sport with an all-female management.
 In December 2016, Casado was re-elected for a third term as president of the International Federation at the 29th Congress held in Madrid 6.

 In 2009 the International Triathlon Federation reorganised its top level competitions changing the World championship to the World Triathlon Series, an eight-stage competition circuit in eight countries, and relegated the world cup down to a second tier series below the world series with less prize money and world ranking points.
 It also organizes a series of world competitions at different distances from chained sports derived from the triathlon it manages, such as duathlon, aquathlon, cross-triathlon, winter triathlon and paratriathlon.

 In June 2017, following the renewal of the federal application, the International Olympic Committee included a third triathlon event on the 2020 Tokyo Olympic Games, the mixed team relay.
 With the men's and women's short-distance triathlon events, three triathlon events offer Olympic titles to triathletes.
 By joining other sports who practice these forms of mixed events, this approach within the scope of the promotion of equality policies between men and women triathletes supported by the international federation.

 In September 2017, World Triathlon announced the death of its founding and honorary President, Les McDonald, at the age of 84.
 He was awarded the Order of Canada in 2013 for service to the nation and inducted into its "Hall of Fame" in 2014 for his work for triathlon.

 In October 2020, the ITU officially adopted the name World Triathlon.

+In August 2025, Tauranga, New Zealand, was confirmed as host city of the 2028 World Triathlon Championship Final in a three-year partnership with World Triathlon, culminating in the elite World Triathlon Championship Final, Age Group World Championships, Para triathlon World Championships, and World Triathlon Congress coming to the heart of Bay of Plenty in November 2028.